 Above all: naming something gives it power.
 Yes, this is usually said in regard to folklore, and the power a “True Name” can have over a (typically magical) individual.
 But, in a very real business sense, naming something gives you power over how others perceive it.

-In other words, when you choose the name of your business, you aren’t just choosing what it should be called in day-to-day life: you’re making an active choice in regard to how your customers will ultimately view your company.
+In other words, when you are choosing the perfect name for your new business, you aren’t just choosing what it should be called in day-to-day life: you’re making an active choice in regard to how your customers will ultimately view your company.
 Powerful stuff indeed!

-So, before using a business name generator, or a domain name generator, keep these 6 tips in mind:
+So, before using a business name generator, company name generator, or a domain name generator, keep these 6 tips in mind:

 1. Know Your Keywords